 You will also need to determine who your competitors are, and what they charge for their services.
 How will you determine your monthly rate, and what strategies will you use for pricing the rentals you manage?

-Part of discovering how to become a property manager is learning what management systems and procedures to put in place for overseeing operations.
+Part of becoming a property manager is learning what management systems and procedures to put in place for overseeing operations.
 To prevent yourself from feeling overwhelmed or working around the clock, consider using vacation rental software, like iGMS to automate tasks.

 iGMS helps managers run their businesses on autopilot with features like automated messaging; a unified inbox; channel manager; cleaning and team management, and a lot more.
 It also offers native integration with Airbnb, platforms from the Vrbo/HomeAway family, and Booking.com (in beta).